ghughes13/csl-get-page-images/README.md

 - [x] Get images used in the css background property
 - [x] Figure out way to detect if image should be displayed on dark background for accessibility.
 (This doesn't seem possible due to cross origin restrictions.
 Just added dark mode instead)
 - [x] Improve UI
+- [] Add way to download all images with one click

 Want to propose a new feature or see a bug?
 Open an issue here - [open issues](https://github.com/ghughes13/get-page-images/issues)